llolic/LawHub/doc/sprint 4/SystemDesign.md

 Class Name | Login
 ------------ | -------------
 Parent class | React.Component
-Classname subclasses | (Material-UI) TextField, MenuItem, (React-router-dom) Redirect Responsibilities | Displays a login page for both students and recruiters.
+Classname subclasses | Button
+Responsibilities | Displays a login page for both students and recruiters.
 This page validates its form entries for email and password..
 The state stores user input and sends a POST request, which will redirect the user to a successful login page or tell them their credentials could not be verified based on the server response.
-Collaborators | Alfonso
+Collaborators | (Material-UI) TextField, MenuItem, (React-router-dom) Redirect
 -------------------------

 Class Name | Mock